 - Transcripts (either official or unofficial accepted)

-- Personal Statement (mention which U of MN faculty you are interested in)
+- Personal Statement (mention which U of MN faculty you are interested in.
+Description of research should also be included, it does not have to be a separate document)

 - Three letters of recommendation